Here you can read about what you need to know before you visit Muddus/Muttos National Park.

 Good to know before your visit

 A visit to Muddus/Muttos National Park suits both visitors who want to make short day trips and those who want to spend a longer time here.
 The cabins are open year-round and have self-catering with basic but comfortable living standards.
 You cut wood yourself, build fires, fetch water, prepare food, wash dishes and clean up.
 In the national park there are five open cabins.
-There also are several rest areas and Sami huts in which visitors can stay.
+There are also several rest areas.

 The cabins are managed by Laponiatjuottjudus, the local management organisation.